 Kitron receives order from Kongsberg

+Some of the equipment to be supplied will be part of an upgrade of the NASAMS air defence system for the Norwegian Armed Forces.

+Kitron will supply various communications products, and production will take place at Kitron's factory in Arendal.
+The contract has a value of NOK 56 million for Kitron, and deliveries will take place in 2016.

+Stig-Are Mogstad, executive vice president of Kongsberg Defence Systems, said:"At Kongsberg we are very happy to place yet another major order for the production of tactical communications equipment with Kitron.
+Some of the products to be supplied will be part of a project for the Norwegian Armed Forces to upgrade the NASAMS air defence system with a new IP-based communications solution.
+Kongsberg's IP-based communications solutions have already established an international reputation, and this will boost NASAMS technologically and ensure flexibility and interoperability.
+Kongsberg depends on Norwegian suppliers, and Kitron is a key partner for us.
+Kitron is a significant contributor to our world-class products through its expertise in test development, manufacturing and assembly."

-The equipment to be supplied is linked to contracts for deliveries to Hungary.
-Kitron will supply various communications products, and production will be done by Kitron in Arendal.
-The contract has a value for Kitron of NOK 32 million (roughly EUR 3.82 million), and deliveries will take place in 2015 and 2016.
+Kitron will supply various communications products, and production will take place at Kitron's factory in Arendal.
+The contract has a value of NOK 56 million for Kitron, and deliveries will take place in 2016.

-"It is with great satisfaction that we once again award a major order for advanced tactical communications equipment to Kitron, this time for equipment to the NATO member Hungary.
-The communications equipment portfolio is currently developing rapidly, to a large degree thanks to Kitron's consistent quality, high level of competence within production, assembly and testing, and not least delivery precision.
-The Hungary contract is an excellent example of how the Norwegian tactical communications cluster is able to compete and win defence orders in the face of tough international competition," said Stig-Are Mogstad, Executive Vice President of Kongsberg Defence Systems.

-"It is with great satisfaction that we once again award a major order for advanced tactical communications equipment to Kitron, this time for equipment to the NATO member Hungary.
-The communications equipment portfolio is currently developing rapidly, to a large degree thanks to Kitron's consistent quality, high level of competence within production, assembly and testing, and not least delivery precision.
-The Hungary contract is an excellent example of how the Norwegian tactical communications cluster is able to compete and win defence orders in the face of tough international competition," said Stig-Are Mogstad, Executive Vice President of Kongsberg Defence Systems.

 Elon Munsk charged with securities fraud for misleading tweets The Securities and Exchange Commission states that it has charged Elon Musk, CEO and Chairman of Silicon Valley-based Tesla Inc., with securities fraud for a series of false and misleading tweets about a potential transaction to...